Celger/filter_design/README.md

 ## Citing

-Please kindly cite our paper when you use the codes.
+Please kindly cite our paper and the code when you use it.
 Thanks!

 ```
 @article{Fonseca2023,